 Ontario Adopts Temporary Measures to Support Bars, Restaurants and Alcohol Retailers During the COVID-19: Effective immediately, licensed restaurants and bars in Ontario may sell alcohol with food takeout and delivery orders between the hours of 9:00 am and 11:00 pm.
 All active liquor licensees may immediately begin offering this service if they choose and there is no application process or fee required.
 Liquor may be sold for takeout or delivery through a third party, such as a food delivery service or ordering platform, provided they are acting on behalf of the licensee.
 Full details here.

 Canada Emergency Response Benefit (CERB): The benefit will provide $2000 / month for the next four months for workers who are not getting a paycheque because of COVID-19.
+To qualify the person must have received at least $5,000 in employment income and have no income from employment or self-employment for at least 14-days in a row.
 This includes:

 - Persons who have lost their job due to COVID-19

 - Persons who are contract workers who can no longer work due to COVID-19

 - Persons who are Self-employed who can no longer work due to COVID-19 (such as independent small business owners)